molecule/molecule.github.io/index.md

         content: Happy to celebrate with the wonderful people of <a href="https://www.arcsfoundation.org/">ARCS</a>!
 So grateful for the support.
         date: 6 Nov 2018
     -
+        content: Major congrats to <a href="/src/img/dj-wedding.jpg">my brother and JieHan</a> on the start of their marriage!
+Perfect day for the start of a perfect union.
+Also I <a href="/src/img/dj-wedding-action.jpg">photograph</a> weddings <a href="/src/img/dj-wedding-photog.jpg">now</a>.
+        date: 1 Nov 2018
+    -
         content: Proud of the <a href="https://imgur.com/a/W6gdv0h">visual graphic design I just created for my nerdy reddit hobby.</a>
         date: 27 Oct 2018
     -